Fox Sports College Hoops '99: Development

 With development near complete by mid-1997, the game ultimately released as Fox Sports College Hoops '99 was to be the first NBA game for the Nintendo 64 and feature an expensive Michael Jordan license.
-However, original publisher BMG Interactive shut down, costing the game the non-transferable NBA and Jordan licenses.
+However, original publisher BMG Interactive ceased operations, costing the game the non-transferable NBA and Jordan licenses.
 After developer Z-Axis shopped the game around to publishers for several months, it was picked up by Fox Interactive, who gave it an NCAA license.
-At this time Z-Axis also increased the memory size and optimization to run in high resolution.
+Once the game was picked up, Z-Axis increased the memory size and optimization to run in high resolution.

 Reception

 Fox Sports College Hoops '99 received mixed reviews according to the review aggregation website GameRankings.
 GamePro felt that the game had extremely intelligent artificial intelligence and praised the game overall.
 IGNs Peer Schneider criticized the arcade-style slowdown that happened during shooting.
 GameSpots Nelson Taruc called the game an "incomplete work in progress".